 Direct listings are an opportunity for early investors to make money from shares in the public market.
 But this can benefit retail investors as well.

 Since there is no middleman, no need to go through various underwriters and brokers, there is less mystery around the price you get when the stock goes public.
 Often, retail investors won't have a chance to buy at the advertised IPO price.
 Insiders will have already pumped it up.

 A disadvantage of this could be that retail investors are buying the stock directly from insiders who are ready to sell.
 Insiders will know more about the stock than retail investors, so you have to wonder what's prompting them to sell at that time.

 Direct listings aren't the only exciting way companies have been going public either…

 The special purpose acquisition company (SPAC) is also known as a "blank check company."

 SPACs raise money from IPOs and use that money to buy promising new startups that might otherwise not choose to go the traditional IPO route.

-Pershing Square Tontine Holdings (NYSE: PSTH) is one SPAC that raised $4 billion in an IPO this year.
+Pershing Square Tontine Holdings (NYSE: PSTH) is one SPAC that raised $4 billion in an IPO in 2020.
 CEO Bill Ackman has said the company plans to invest in real estate unicorns.